 From exploring constructive conflict intervention to examining passages in religious texts that have led to current and historic incidences of violence, our Master of Arts in International Peacebuilding program deeply engages students in a skills-focused application of interfaith learning that changes behavior and drives lasting change.
-Scholarships may be granted to eligible MAP students to help cover the cost of tuition, housing, transportation, and provide a small living stipend.
+Scholarships may be granted to eligible MAP students to help cover the cost of tuition and housing and provide a small living stipend.

 You will graduate with the confidence to lead grassroots community peace and reconciliation initiatives.
 You will be part of an international student cohort focused on building the knowledge and skills to address local conflicts in your home communities.
 You will hone your interreligious literacy and conflict transformation skills through case studies, role-plays of real-world examples, public speaking opportunities, service in social justice and religious organizations, and completing a capstone project.

 The Master of Arts in International Peacebuilding is a one-year, residential, 36-credit, master’s degree program where students develop interreligious literacy and acquire constructive conflict intervention skills through a combination of service-learning, traditional courses, experiential courses, and project-based learning.
 Students live in interfaith housing on campus.

 Where Your Journey May Lead